elchiconube/generate-robots-txt/README.md

 # Contributing

-We welcome contributions!
+Contributions are welcome!

+This project is open source and you can see it live [here](https://www.generaterobotstxt.com/).
+Feel free to open an issue or create a pull request if you want to collaborate.

 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).